mikes222/mapsforge_flutter/README.md

 2. Create a symbol cache for assets (e.g. parking signs, bus stop icons)

-> Assets are mostly small images to display in the map, for example parking signs, bus stop signs and so on
+> Assets are mostly small images to display in the map

     SymbolCache symbolCache = FileSymbolCache();